pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Considerations (2024-03-01)

+- Next.js App Router requires a specific directory structure with page.tsx files in their respective directories
+- Proper page structure is essential for navigation to work correctly
 - Loading states should be consistent across the application for a better user experience
 - Minimum loading times can improve perceived performance by preventing brief flashes of loading states
 - The template guide should clearly indicate which fields are required vs. optional